 This past year, the LFFA-RELAW team of Leah Ballantyne (LFFA coordinator), Rayanna Seymour-Hourie and Jessica Clogg (from West Coast) focussed on reading, sharing and discussing the sxwōxwiyám (stories/oral histories from the distant past), with dialogue among Elders, Knowledge Holders and LFFA members.
 The LFFA-RELAW team is currently completing a Legal Synthesis Report, which consolidates the year-long learning of what stories, both sxwōxwiyám and sqwélqwel (“true stories”) and Elder’s knowledge teaches us about Indigenous laws related to watershed management and fisheries governance in the Lower Fraser.

 Fort Nelson First Nation

-Fort Nelson First Nation, located in the Northern Rockies – in Treaty 8 territory in the northeast corner of BC – signed on to the RELAW project (Revitalizing Indigenous Law for Land, Air and Water) in order to create a water policy using their traditional laws as a foundation.
+Fort Nelson First Nation, located in the Northern Rockies – in Treaty 8 territory in the northeast corner of BC – joined the first RELAW cohort with the goal of creating a water policy using their traditional laws as a foundation.
 The RELAW team collected literature and held interviews with community knowledge-holders.
 Through this work, they realized that the RELAW Project was also an opportunity to create a living document outlining the history and the culture of their unique community that could be used in both preservation and revitalization of their Indigenous way of being.
 A RELAW-themed art contest, focused on the depiction of the laws of land and nature, also encouraged community members to consider their own stories and intrinsic connection to the natural world around them.

 St’át’imc First Nation